JustusHibshman/line-games/README.md

 ## Development Phases

  - [x] Phase I: Client interface with working hotseat and in-browser AI
- - [ ] Phase II: Back end for online multiplayer -- will also broadcast the host's client AI moves
+ - [x] Phase II: Back end for online multiplayer -- will also broadcast the host's client AI moves
+ - [ ] Phase III: Quality of life features, such as usernames, chat, etc.
- - [ ] Phase III: Move AI to the back end; make it more powerful and efficient
+ - [ ] Phase IV (Optional): Move AI to the back end; make it more powerful and efficient

 ## Technical Implementation